 Although this is pretty standard for story structure, I’ve based it primarily on my study of the book, Structuring Your Novel: Essential Keys for Writing an Outstanding Story, by K.M.
 Weiland.
 She also has an excellent blog called Helping Writers Become Better Authors where you can find a treasure trove of tips on writing.

-I also got some inspiration from Matt Gemmell’s own study on Weiland’s structure, which he documented in the article, Structuring Your Article.
+I also got some inspiration from Matt Gemmell’s own study on Weiland’s structure, which he documented in the article, Structuring Your Novel.